-She holds a B.A. from New York University's Gallatin School of Individualized Study where she concentrated in "The Evolution of Female Sexual Narratives", was a University Honors Scholar, and graduated summa cum laude.
-Her screenplay, "All These Things," was featured in the 2016 Tisch School of the Arts Open Arts Showcase.
-In 2017, she was a recipient of the Dean's Award for Summer Research for her oral history project Island Life, which examines the female business community in Block Island, RI.
+While earning her BA from New York University's Gallatin School of Individualized Study—where she concentrated in 'The Evolution of Female Sexual Narratives,' was a University Honors Scholar, and graduated summa cum laude—Rachel's screenplay, All These Things, was featured in the 2016 Tisch Open Arts Showcase, and in 2017, she was a recipient of the Dean's Award for Summer Research for her oral history project Island Life, which examines the female business community in Block Island, RI.
 She was also a speaker at the 2018 Senior Symposium, where she presented a talk on the influence of fear culture and the #MeToo movement on young women.

 Previously, Rachel was the General Manager of WNYU-FM, NYU's student-run radio station.
-She was named Best News Director in 2017 by the Intercollegiate Broadcasting System while Executive Producer of "The Rundown", a weekly show covering current events.
-She was also the Creator, Host, and Executive Producer of "The Write Stuff" which featured interviews and readings from writers.
-Both "The Rundown" and "The Write Stuff" were nominated for and won Intercollegiate Broadcasting System Awards during her tenure.
-"The Write Stuff" also won a Pinnacle Media Award for "Best Talk Program".
+She was named Best News Director in 2017 by the Intercollegiate Broadcasting System while Executive Producer of 'The Rundown,' a weekly show covering current events.
+She was also the Creator, Host, and Executive Producer of 'The Write Stuff' which featured interviews and readings from writers.
+Both programs were nominated for and won Intercollegiate Broadcasting System Awards during her tenure.
+'The Write Stuff' also won a Pinnacle Media Award for Best Talk Program.

 Photo Credit: Haley Jakobson